 The thesis should be on A4 size paper with one-and-a-half line spacing.
+The font size should be 11 or 12 point.
 The thesis should include:

 - A title page

 - An abstract of approximately 200 words

 - A signed and dated declaration with the following statement: